reidhaegele/poke-firebase/README.md

 poke = "";
 sprite = null;
 ```
-and a constructor for the pokemon API service:
+and a constructor for the pokémon API service:
 ```ts
 constructor(private pokeService: PokeService) {}
 ```
-and finally a `fetchPoke` function to grab a Pokemon from the API:
+and finally a `fetchPoke` function to grab a Pokémon from the API:
 ```ts
 fetchPoke(): void {
     this.pokeService.getPoke().subscribe((data: any) => {